What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 If you read nothing else about time management for piano teachers, read this!

-I’ll start with a bonus tip because it’s my biggest tip for time management for piano teachers.
+I’ll start with a bonus tip because it’s my biggest time management tip for piano teachers.

-Know where your time is going so you know where you can spend it the wisest.
+Know where your time is going so you know where you can spend it most wisely.

-If you’re just living your daily life only hitting your big-schedule items (like, teaching a piano lesson), you might actually be wasting hundreds of minutes without even realizing it!
+If you’re just living your daily life only hitting your big-schedule items (like, teaching a piano lesson), you might actually be wasting hundreds of minutes each day without even realizing it!

 The first step is not to purchase planners, calendars, download a dozen apps, and sync all your digital tools (though that’s not a bad idea).